joemanley201/sdhacks-16/README.md

 ## Inspiration
 Coming from India, we are not really used to mixers.
-And we found it really hard to break ice with people outside our social circles.
-When we go to Grads n Grub and other UCSD mixers.
+And we found it really hard to break the ice with people outside our social circles, when we go to `Grads n Grub` and other UCSD mixers.
 So we wanted to build something that helps people get more social.

 ## What it does
 Form intelligent groups to break the ice at the event.
-Through SparkPost emails can be sent to the groups formed which then serves as the medium for further activities.
-Features like double-blind messaging, polls, raffles provided by SparkPost help in socializing.
+Emails can be sent through SparkPost, to the groups formed, which then serves as the medium for further activities.
+Features like double-blind messaging, polls, raffles provided by SparkPost, help in socializing.

 ## How we built it
 AnuglarJS, Bootstrap, Python-flask, Relational Data Store